 - Add 1 TBS olive oil in a large skillet and heat over medium-high heat.

-- Add onions and minced garlic and continue cooking until everything is browned (about 10 additional minutes).
+- Add olive oil, diced sausage, onion and minced garlic to the skillet and cook until it the sausage is browned (about 10 minutes).

 - While the sausage is browning: add vegetable broth, diced tomatoes, chopped kale, sweet potatoes, celery, carrots green beans, and Italian seasoning to the pot of your slow cooker and stir to combine.